 Berry added that although globalization has its challenges amid lingering trade tensions between China and the United States, it is not dead.
 Instead, globalization will be embraced after it undergoes certain changes.

-The global pandemic has obviously had a significant impact on the global economy and related negativities could persist, according to all panelists who agreed there would not be an end to the pandemic until a vaccine is available.
+Opportunity from Covid-19 The global pandemic has obviously had a significant impact on the global economy and related negativities could persist, according to all panelists who agreed there would not be an end to the pandemic until a vaccine is available.

 But the pandemic is also creating some opportunities since it will reset everything in the industry and reset the opportunity for growth, according to Berry.

 Countries, such as the US, at some point will require more stimulus and there will be a great amount of liquidity out there to reconfigure the supply chain and to invest in the technologies, he said.

 Joe Bryan, principal at Muswell Orange LLC, agreed with Berry and pointed out that while some other countries have stepped up to prepare for the trend of electrification of personal transportation, the US should use this time to think about how to strategically invest in the lithium industry.
 Bryan said he believes the industry will inevitably grow and support the country’s geopolitical position and domestic employment in the future.